victorcezeh/global-superstore-project/README.md

 #### The objective of this project is to analyze the dataset and provide answers to the following business questions.

 - Question 1
-  - What are the three countries that generated the highest total profit for Global Superstore in 2014?
+  - What are the 3 countries that generated the highest total profit for Global Superstore in 2014?
   - For each of these three countries, find the three products with the highest total profit.
 Specifically, what are the products’ names and the total profit for each product?

 - Question 2